ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

    You may see a message that begins "The authenticity of host...." and ends with "Are you sure you want to continue connecting (yes/no/[fingerprint])?".
 You may safely type ``yes`` then hit **return**.

 #.
-You'll be asked for a password.
-Enter your NCSA (kerberos) password.
+Enter your NCSA (kerberos) password at the prompt.
 You **won't see your characters** echoed back to the screen; just type it blindly.

 #.
-You'll see a Duo prompt asking for a passcode or for "option 1".
+There will be a Duo prompt asking for a passcode or for "option 1".
 You may either:

    - Type ``1``, then your phone Duo will ask you for login confirmation.